Byelorussian Soviet Socialist Republic: Early Soviet years

-In February 1921, the delegations of the Second Polish Republic and the Russian SFSR finally signed the Treaty of Riga putting an end of hostilities in Europe, and Belarus in particular.
+In February 1921, the delegations of the Second Polish Republic and the Russian SFSR finally signed the Treaty of Riga putting an end to hostilities in Europe and Belarus in particular.
 Six years of war had left the land neglected and looted, and the endless change of occupying regimes, each worse than the previous, left their mark on the Belarusian people, who were now divided.
 Almost half (Western Belarus) now belonged to Poland.
 Eastern Belarus (Gomel, Vitebsk and parts of Smolensk guberniyas) were administered by the RSFSR.
 The rest was the SSRB, a republic with 52,400 square kilometres and a population of a mere 1.544 million people.

 An interesting paradox arose in the status of SSRB within the future Bolshevik state.
 On one hand its small geographic, population and almost negligent economic indicators did not warrant it much political weight on Soviet affairs.
 In fact the leader of the Communist Party of Byelorussia (Bolshevik), Alexander Chervyakov would represent Byelorussian communists at seven party congresses in Moscow, but not once be elected into the party's Central Committee.
 Moreover, the weak national sentiment of the Belarusian people would easily have allowed SSRB to be disbanded and annexed to the RSFSR, unlike for example Ukraine.